dangarfield/portal-planet/README.md

 - Place treasure gems on treasure tiles
 - Shuffle the portal thief action cards and place on the table
 - Place the 60 elemental crystals in a bag
+- Hard Mode: place the game over action card on the bottom of action pile

 ### Turn Phases